Lifelines (song)

 "Lifelines" was the second single and the title track from A-ha's 2002 album of the same name.

 Music video

 This video is based on the Norwegian short film A Year Along the Abandoned Road, directed by Morten Skallerud in 1991.
 Time lapse photography was used to make the video, at 50,000 times the normal speed; the original film was 12 minutes long and was filmed over 105 days, and edited to fit the song length and the scenes with the band members.

-The subject of the short film was Børfjord, a semi-deserted fisherman's village in northern Norway, near Hammerfest.
+The subject of the short film was Børfjord, a semi-deserted fisherman's village in northern Norway, Hasvik Municipality.

 The opening sequence features a poem written by King Olav V of Norway: